blcxtranslations/blcx/_translated/chapter-0047.md

 completed: true
 ---

 A wild wind blew past, clearing the smoke and dust in the air.
-It revealed Yan Tian Heng holding a seal.
+It revealed Yan TianHeng holding a seal.
 He was channelling all of his spiritual power into it like a dam bursting.
 Seeing this kind of action, Lin Xuan's expression turned more and more serious.
 This is definitely not some simple seal.

 Lin Xuan was definitely not dumb enough to let his opponent complete their technique and thus prepared to though out an attack.
-But at that moment, Yan Tian Heng showed a sinister smile on his lips.
+But at that moment, Yan TianHeng showed a sinister smile on his lips.
 He threw the seal into the air and yelled out: "Soul, release!"

 Roar!